Almost Legendary Apple Bacon cupcakes are apple cupcakes chocked full of bacon and topped with a Maple Cream Cheese Icing.

 As promised, I am bringing you delicious cupcake recipes straight from my kitchen.
 This particular recipe is one I have been perfecting for the past five years.
-The first time I made the Apple Bacon Cupcakes was for a potluck at my old call center job.
+The first time I made Apple Bacon Cupcakes was for a potluck at my old call center job.

 Not only are they garnished with a piece of crispy bacon but there is also a pound of that crumbled bacon in the cake batter itself.
 The salty bacon is balanced well with the light sweetness of the apple.

 Today, the recipe is fairly easy and I include a frosting that pairs well with the flavor combinations.
 I would hate for someone to mistake them for muffins and think they were diet approved.
-However, the flavors are certainly ones that could be enjoyed for breakfast, lunch, dinner, or late night snack time.
+However, the flavors are certainly ones that can be enjoyed for breakfast, lunch, dinner, or late night snack time.

 Of course, you could fry up your bacon the old fashion way but this way saves time and allows you to cook quite a bit at once without fear of bacon burns.
 You know, those burns you get when you are frying bacon with minimal clothing on and inevitably grease splatters out on tender bits of exposed skin.

-Mix together the wet ingredients of softened unsalted butter, vanilla extract, eggs and buttermilk.
-On low speed, pour your wet ingredients into your dry ones and mix until a thick batter forms.
+Mix together the wet ingredients of softened unsalted butter, vanilla extract, eggs and buttermilk in a separate mixing bowl.
+On low speed, pour your wet ingredients into your dry ones and mix until thick batter forms.
 Now you can add in your apples.
 The batter will be lumpy and that is completely okay.
 It is about to get a lot lumpier.

 When your bacon is to your crispiness liking, pull it out and let it cool on the cookie sheets.
 If you are wondering what to do if you don’t like your bacon crispy, that is completely fine.
 It can be a bit chewy just remember it is going inside your cupcake and might make your cake chewy too.
 Let the bacon cool until it is cool enough to crumble easily in your hands.
 If it is chewy, grab the kitchen shears and cut into small pieces.
 Add bacon to the batter and stir on low until well mixed.

 And like my grandmother always says, food is 90% presentation.
 Gently place the salty crunchy piggy pieces on top of each cake.
 And ta da!
 You have delicious beautiful cakes perfect for any time of day or night.
-Whether you are winning over coworkers or welcoming neighbors or just feeding the family, these Almost Legendary Apple Bacon Cupcakes are sure to satisfy.
+Whether you are winning over co-workers or welcoming neighbors or just feeding the family, these Almost Legendary Apple Bacon Cupcakes are sure to satisfy.